code-with-raiden/face_time/README.md

 # Face Time

-Booble Shooter is a web application that allows users to participate in video conferencing.
+Face time  is a web application that allows users to participate in video conferencing.
 The project is built with Django and deployed on [Render](https://render.com).

 ## Project Link
 Access the live project here: [Face Time](https://face-time-2ei1.onrender.com)